-The Contact Us section of the Railroad Commission's website includes an email account for the general public to contact the Commission with questions and concerns.
+The Contact Us section of the Railroad Commission's website includes an email account for the public to contact the Commission with questions and concerns.
 Each email is logged and assigned to appropriate staff for processing.
-In calendar year 2015 the Commission responded to 1,691 Public Assistance emails for an average of just over 32 responses each week.
 As outlined in the Commission's Customer Service Principles, Public Assistance emails must receive a response from staff no later than the following business day.
-A database is used to track each inquiry and the eventual resolution.
-From January through April 2016, the Commission received 516 Public Assistance inquiries for an average of 31 responses each week.
+A spreadsheet is used to track each inquiry and the eventual resolution.